Are You Interested in Becoming a Performance Management Network (PMN) Instructor?

 How do I get invited to teach?

 The first thing you need to do is find a "home"—a specific course provider—for whom to teach.
 This includes Women’s Council State and Local Networks, State and Local REALTOR® Association Boards, proprietary schools, as well as a network of educational franchises.
-You can locate a Women’s Network by visiting Find a Network on our website.

 You should have a Speaking Resume that clearly reflects your experience, any references and videos you can provide will also be helpful.
 Submit your information to one of these providers.
 If hired, your contract will be between you and the licensed provider.
 The licensed provider is responsible for obtaining and distributing the course materials for any PMN courses that you are qualified to teach.
 A sample instructional contract is available for your convenience.
+Once a provider has hired you, they will contact Women’s Council’s National Office, where you’ll be added to the database as an instructor.

 Women’s Council will monitor your progress through instructor evaluations.